 A slender, 12-m-long undulating Mesh Mould wall is the main load-bearing element of DFAB HOUSE.
 Instead of adding extra material, the undulations stiffen the wall against buckling, increasing its structural performance.
 The Mesh Mould Wall carries approximately 100 tons of load, coming from the concrete ceiling and the two-story timber unit above.

-Prof. Jonas Buchli, Institute of Robotics and Intelligent Systems, ETH Zurich
+Prof. Dr. Jonas Buchli, Agile & Dexterous Robotics Lab, ETH Zurich

-Prof. Walter Kaufmann, Institute of Structural Engineering, ETH Zurich
+Prof. Dr. Walter Kaufmann, Chair of Structural Engineering – Concrete Structures and Bridge Design, ETH Zurich

-Norman Hack (Project lead), Julio Ramon López Alonso, Kathrin Dörfler, Dr. Jaime Mata Falcón, Dr. Nitish Kumar, Dr. Andrew Liew, Dr. Timothy Wangler, Maximilian Seiferlein, Alexander Nikolas Walzer
+Dr. Norman Hack (Project lead), Julio Ramon López Alonso, Dr. Kathrin Dörfler, Dr. Jaime Mata Falcón, Dr. Nitish Kumar, Dr. Andrew Liew, Dr. Timothy Wangler, Maximilian Seiferlein, Alexander Nikolas Walzer

 Michael Lyrenmann, Philippe Fleischmann